scale-tone/DurableFunctionsMonitor/README.md

 # Durable Functions Monitor
 A monitoring/debugging UI tool for Azure Durable Functions

 [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview) provide an easy and elegant way of building cloud-native Reliable Stateful Services in the Serverless world.
 The only thing that's missing so far is a UI for monitoring, managing and debugging your orchestration instances.
-This project tries to bridge this gap.
+This project tries to bridge the gap.

 ## Prerequisites
 To run this on your devbox you need to have [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools) globally installed (which is normally already the case, if you're working with Azure Functions - just ensure that you have the latest version of it).